Benny-/Yahoo-ticker-symbol-downloader/README.rst

     YahooTickerDownloader.py stocks

-The program takes several hours before any output is generated.
+The program takes several days before it is finished.
 The program supports suspending and resuming a download.
 Press CTRL+C to suspend download.
 Restart the program in the same working directory to resume downloading.
+It is possible to export a partially downloaded results using the -e flag.

-Example of output:
+Example of csv output:

 .. code::